Beare–Stevenson cutis gyrata syndrome: Diagnosis

-Treatment
+Identification of the p.Pro250Arg pathogenic variant in FGFR3; the diagnosis of FGFR2-related isolated coronal synostosis is based on the identification of a FGFR2 pathogenic variant.
+The diagnosis of the other six FGFR-related craniosynostosis syndromes is based on clinical findings; molecular genetic testing of FGFR1, FGFR2, and FGFR3 may be helpful in establishing the specific diagnosis in questionable cases.

 Incidence

 Beare–Stevenson cutis gyrata syndrome is so rare that a reliable incidence cannot be established as of yet; fewer than 25 patients with the condition have been reported.